nrahng/ChE-Senior-Projects/methanation-kinetic-modeling/readme.md

 **Institution:** University of Massachusetts Amherst
 **Date:** Fall 2025
 **Note:** Experimental data collected as part of a team lab.
-Reactor volume determination conducted by team lead.
-Reaction order determination, rate constant calculation, and Arrhenius analysis conducted independently.
+Background and theoretical analysis section of the lab report written independently.
+Reaction order determination, rate constant calculation, and Arrhenius analysis — including all MATLAB code — conducted independently.

 ---